Managing Urban Heat

 UNSW

-Badge earners have successfully completed a specialised short course in managing urban heat, gaining the skill to identify climatic phenomena affecting buildings and open spaces in urban environments.
+Earners of this badge have gained the skill to identify climatic phenomena affecting buildings and open spaces in urban environments.
 They have acquired practical skills in data collection & modelling to identify local urban overheating problems & assess mitigation strategies.
-They can analyse the impact of the urban climate on energy use, thermal comfort, health, & the environmental performance of the urban built environment.
+This badge indicates applied analysis of the impact of the urban climate on energy use, thermal comfort, health, & the environmental performance of the urban built environment.

 - Type Learning